alxmares/Mexican-Emo-Recognition/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

-We like to thank to Duville, Alonso-Valerdi and Ibarra-zarate for their dedication of the collection of the Mexican Emotional Speech Database Duville, M.M.; Alonso-Valerdi, L.M.; Ibarra-Zarate, D.I.
-Mexican Emotional Speech Database Based on Semantic, Frequency, Familiarity, Concreteness, and Cultural Shaping of Affective Prosody.
-Data 2021, 6, 130.

 ## Acknowledgments

 - Whisper for speech-to-text conversion
 - Pysentimiento for text emotion recognition
-- The creators of the Mexican Spanish Emotion Speech Database (MESD) for providing a rich dataset for model training
+- I like to thank Duville, Alonso-Valerdi and Ibarra-zarate for their dedication of the collection of the Mexican Emotional Speech Database *Duville, M.M.; Alonso-Valerdi, L.M.; Ibarra-Zarate, D.I.
+Mexican Emotional Speech Database Based on Semantic, Frequency, Familiarity, Concreteness, and Cultural Shaping of Affective Prosody.
+Data 2021, 6, 130.*

 Thank you for exploring our Speech and Text Emotion Recognition in Mexican Spanish project.
 We hope it serves as a valuable tool for your research or application in understanding and analyzing emotions in Mexican Spanish.